apache/opendal/website/docs/contributing/reference/setup_gpg.md

 ## Upload the GPG public key to your GitHub account

-- Enter https://github.com/settings/keys to add GPG KEYS.
+- Enter https://github.com/settings/keys to add your GPG key.
 - Please remember to bind the email address used in the GPG key to your GitHub account (https://github.com/settings/emails) if you find "unverified" after adding it.